Spin Alternative Record Guide: Scope and definition of "alternative"

 Even by the standards of the time, the Spin Alternative Record Guide took an unusually inclusive approach to the boundaries of what "alternative" could mean.
 Before 1991, the genre "alternative rock" conventionally referred to post-punk and college rock.
-Within a few years, "alternative" had broadened into a catchall term for any rock bands outside the mainstream, regardless of their particular style—even as, paradoxically, "alternative" music became hugely popular and commercially successful.
+Within a few years, "alternative" had broadened into a catchall term for any rock bands outside the mainstream, regardless of their particular style — even as, paradoxically, "alternative" music became hugely popular and commercially successful.
 As a result, "alternative" was increasingly derided as a vague or even incoherent category.

 As summarized by the scholar Gayle Wald, the book's introduction defined "alternative" rock as "an aesthetic that disavows, or evinces critical mistrust of, earlier rock subjectivities as well as the music industry itself".
 Rather than limiting its scope strictly within the musical genre of "rock" per se, the guide's coverage encompassed a wide range of non-rock artists who had adopted an anti-commercial stance or were aligned with a particular subculture.
 In an introductory essay titled "What Is Alternative Rock?", Weisbard explored the genre's origins and, more broadly, "alternative sensibilities" in other musical traditions.
-"Alternative rock lacks the proud boundaries that rock's original tradition kept so well guarded", he wrote:
+"Alternative rock lacks the proud boundaries that rock's original tradition kept so well guarded," he wrote:

-The book's selection of music was shaped by the generation gap between the baby boomers and Generation X. Marks said he and Weisbard "saw [the book] as a way to give definition to second-generation rock 'n' roll".
+The book's selection of music was shaped by the generation gap between the baby boomers and Generation X. Marks said that he and Weisbard "saw [the book] as a way to give definition to second-generation rock 'n' roll".
 In this respect, the book was both intended and received as a generational counterpoint to The Rolling Stone Album Guide.